-But for our bodies?
-Well, if we look at fitness, and that’s the ultimate point here, the same is still fairly true.
-If a person doesn’t have a specific plan and has no program to follow, then results aren’t fully optimized.
+Take Care of the Little Things Let's link the above to fitness.
+If a person doesn't have a specific plan and has no program to follow, then results aren't fully optimized.

 If too many things get the focus, nothing gets the focus.

 You cannot reach the physical gains you are looking for if you aren't following a regimen that provides consistent stimulus for growth in muscular strength and cardiorespiratory endurance.
 Repeatability is important, for several reasons in physical fitness.

 Interestingly enough, this is one of the biggest knocks on the CrossFit philosophy and its workout programming.
 The argument is if you are trying to be good at everything, then you can't excel at anything in particular.
 Not a bad point, unless we're looking for a generalized fitness program.
 If a person want to perform at their peak in a specific sport, then of course that sport needs to be the focus point and workouts can, and should, be geared towards maximum performance in said sport.
 But this is also assuming that a CrossFit program doesn't have consistent focus points in itself.
 It certainly can; we just work variance into the program, primarily into the conditioning aspect of fitness.
 Movements are always repeated.
 Yet outside of benchmarks, specific workouts may not be.